Microchip-MPLAB-Harmony/quick_docs/source/basic/sama7g54_configure_second_stage_bootloader/readme.md

 at91bootstrap can be configured to load the harmony application from QSPI into external volatile memory (DRAM) as follows.

 To do this, go to
-Project --> Properties --> Kconfig --> load --> **project directory** --> configs --> sam9x60(board)df_qspi_linux_image_dt_defconfig or sam9x60(board)df_qspi_uboot_defconfig  --> Open
+Project --> Properties --> Kconfig --> load --> **project directory** --> configs --> **sama7g5ekdf_qspi_uboot_defconfig**  --> Open

 **Legendry:** df --> Data Flash

 <img src = "images/2_2a.png" align="middle">

 Then perform the following changes:
-  * Next software type --> Load 4MB into the start of SDRAM.
+  * Next software type --> **Load 4MB into the start of SDRAM**.
   * Demo application image storage setup:
-     * Flash offset --> QSPI offset where a user wants to flash the application.
+    * Flash offset for Demo App --> QSPI offset where a user wants to flash the application.: Eg: 0x200000.
     * Demo app image size --> Size of the app image to be copied from QSPI to DRAM by at91bootstrap.
     * External RAM address to load Demo-App image --> It should match the .text load address in your application linker script.
-       External RAM address of SAM9X60 board starts from 0x20000000 – 0x3FFFFFFF.
-Please refer to the data sheet for more details.
+Eg:0x6ff00000.

-An example configuration for SAM9X60-EK is shown below.
+An example configuration for SAMA7G54-EK is shown below.

 <img src = "images/2_2b.png" align="middle">

 This completes the configuration for building at91bootstrap to load the harmony application from QSPI into external volatile memory (DRAM) and then execute it from DRAM.
 </details>

 #### 2.3.
-Configure at91bootstrap to load application from NAND
+Configure at91bootstrap to load application from e.MMC
 <details>
   <summary> Details
 </summary>  <br>
 at91bootstrap can be configured to load the harmony application from NAND flash into external volatile memory (DRAM) as follows.

-**Dependencies:** at91bootstrap needs Python 3.x.y (python3).
-This is needed for the scripts generating the PMECC headers for NAND Flash memories.

-Project --> Properties --> Kconfig --> load --> **project directory** --> configs --> sam9x60(board)nf_linux_image_dt_defconfig or sam9x60(board)nf_uboot_defconfig --> Open.
+Project --> Properties --> Kconfig --> load --> **project directory** --> configs --> **sama7g5ekemmc_uboot_defconfig** --> Open.

 <img src = "images/2_3a.png" align="middle">

 Then perform the following changes:
+  * Select SD Card Host Controller as **On SDHC0**.
-  * Next software type --> Load 4MB into the start of SDRAM.
+  * Next software type --> **Load 4MB into the start of SDRAM**.
   * Demo application image storage setup:
-    * Flash offset for Demo App --> NAND flash offset where a user wants to flash the application.
-    * Demo app image size --> Size of the app image to be copied from NAND to DRAM by at91bootstrap.
     * External RAM address to load Demo-App image --> It should match the .text load address in your application linker script.
+Eg:0x6ff00000.
+    * Next Software Image File name --> Name of your application binary.
+Eg:harmony.bin.

-An example configuration for SAM9X60-EK is shown below.
+An example configuration for SAMA7G54-EK is shown below.

 <img src = "images/2_3b.png" align="middle">

-It completes the kconfig for building at91bootstrap to load the harmony application from NAND flash into external volatile memory (DRAM) and then execute it from DRAM.
+It completes the kconfig for building at91bootstrap to load the harmony application from e.MMC flash into external volatile memory (DRAM) and then execute it from DRAM.

 </details>